RIVEL RESEARCH GROUP – PRIVACY NOTICE

 3.4.1 In certain circumstances, we will receive information about you from third parties.
 For example:

-(a) Information provided by our clients: Our client companies ask us to conduct survey research among investment professionals and/or corporate executives.
-Our clients often provide us with business contact information, including names, titles, companies, locations, email addresses, phone numbers, job functions and stock ownership/analyst coverage information that we use to conduct survey research.
+(a) Information provided by our clients: Our client companies ask us to conduct survey research among investment professionals, corporate executives and/or their employees.
+Our clients often provide us with business contact information, including names, titles, companies, locations, email addresses, phone numbers, job functions and stock ownership/analyst coverage information (and, for the IncLign platform, gender) that we use to conduct survey research.

 (b) Employers, recruitment agencies and referrers: if you are a job applicant, we may contact your recruiter, current and former employers and/or references, who may be based inside or outside the EU, to provide information about you and your application;